 Imagine trying to understand what your teacher is saying if you didn't know what her words really mean.
 It is even more frustrating if a kid can't come up with the right words to express his or her own thoughts, or tell a parent what he or she needs or wants.
 Sometimes this can make a kid very upset and frustrated.

 Some issues — like not wanting to try new foods or not wanting anyone to move your toys — affect lots of kids, not just those who have an autism spectrum disorder.
 But kids with these disorders have more trouble "growing out of it" and learning to handle stuff that's challenging and annoying.

-According to the Centers for Disease Control and Prevention (CDC), 1 in 88 kids has an autism spectrum disorder, but no one knows what causes them.
+No one knows what causes autism spectrum disorders.
 Scientists think that there's a connection to genetics (something to do with a kid's genes) and the environment.
 Some kids might be more likely to get autism because it runs in their families.
 Other kids get it even if nobody in their family has these types of problems.